mdn/content/files/en-us/web/css/css_syntax/error_handling/index.md

 The type and amount of CSS that a browser ignores due to an error depends on the type of error.
 Some of common error situations are listed below:

-- For [errors in at-rules](#at-rule-errors), whether a single line or the entire at-rule fails depends on the at-rule and the type of error.
+- For [errors in at-rules](#at-rule_errors), whether a single line or the entire at-rule is ignored (fails) depends on the at-rule and the type of error.
-- If the [error is an invalid selector](#errors-in-selector-lists), the entire declaration block is ignored.
+- If the [error is an invalid selector](#errors_in_selector_lists), the entire declaration block is ignored.
-- An [error due to a missing semi-colon](#errors-within-css-declaration-blocks) between property declarations causes an invalid value, in which case, the property-value declaration is ignored.
+- An [error due to a missing semi-colon](#errors_within_css_declaration_blocks) between property declarations causes an invalid value, in which case, the property-value declaration is ignored.
-- If the [error is a property name or value](#errors-within-css-declaration-blocks), such as an unrecognized property name or invalid data type, the property-value declaration is ignored.
+- If the [error is a property name or value](#errors_within_css_declaration_blocks), such as an unrecognized property name or invalid data type, the property-value declaration is ignored.
-- If the [error is due to a missing end-bracket](#auto-closed-endings), the extent of what is ignored depends on the browser's ability to parse the error as nested CSS.
+- If the [error is due to a missing end-bracket](#auto-closed_endings), the extent of what is ignored depends on the browser's ability to parse the error as nested CSS.

-After parsing each declaration, style rule, at-rule, and so on, the browser checks the parsed content against its expected [grammar](#grammar-check) for that construct.
+After parsing each declaration, style rule, at-rule, and so on, the browser checks the parsed content against its expected [grammar](#grammar_check) for that construct.
 If the content does not match the expected grammar for that construct, the browser considers it invalid and ignores it.

 ## CSS parser errors